jjvanzon/JJs-Reference-Architecture/patterns-presentation.md

 The [`Presenter`](#presenters) pattern is a commonly used design pattern for modeling user interactions in an application.
 By creating a [`Presenter`](#presenters) for each [`View`](#views) and working with [`ViewModels`](#viewmodels), we can achieve a clear modularization of our [presentation logic](layers.md#presentation-layer) and we ensure that each component has a specific responsibility.
 Delegating [`ViewModel`](#viewmodels) creation to the [`ToViewModel`](#toviewmodel) layer enables separation of concerns and allows the [`Presenter`](#presenters) to focus on its primary responsibility of modeling user interaction, delegating work to the various parts of the system.

 `< TODO: Describe platform independence benefit. >`
+`< TODO: Additional text: All logic is hidden under a shell of ViewModels and user actions, to base the views and interaction on. >`

 ToViewModel
 -----------